IBM/event-automation/_ep_1.1/02-installing/07-configuring.md

 #### User-provided UI certificates

 A separate custom certificate can be used for the UI.
 This certificate is presented to the browser when the {{site.data.reuse.ep_name}} user interface is navigated.
-To supply a custom certificate to the UI set `spec.authoring.tls.ui.secretName` to be the name of the secret containing the certificate.
+To supply a custom certificate to the UI:
+- Set `spec.authoring.tls.ui.secretName` to be the name of the secret that contains the certificate.
+- Provide the CA certificate that is used to sign your custom certificate to the list of trusted certificates under `spec.authoring.tls.trustedCertificates`.

-The following snippet is an example of a configuration that uses a user provided certificate:
+The following snippet is an example of a configuration that uses a user-provided certificate in a secret, which also contains the signing CA certificate as a trusted certificate:

 ```yaml
 apiVersion: events.ibm.com/v1beta1